ckeditor/ckeditor5/docs/features/ui-language.md

 ### Demo

-See a demo of the editor in Arabic:
+See the demo of the editor in Arabic:

 {@snippet features/ui-language-rtl}